-Students who aspire to do their MS, MBA, or JD programs in selected Law Schools take the GRE test.
-GRE score is not only accepted in USA, but also in other countries.
-It gives a leverage to the students in the MS program admission.
+- Those aspiring to pursue MS, MBA or JD program (JD program for selected Law schools) should consider taking the GRE.
+GRE scores are not only accepted in USA, but also in several other countries.
+It gives leverage to students applying for the MS program in any country

-There is no eligibility criterion for writing the GRE.
-The student should be able to prove his or her own credentials.
-For an Indian student, the passport is the accepted proof of credential.
-There is no age bar for taking the GRE.
-Hence, students can plan the post-graduation program even after a few years of work experience in their field of interest.
+- There is no basic eligibility criterion for writing the GRE.
+You should be able to prove your own credentials.
+For Indian students, the passport is the accepted proof of credential.

-Therefore, the next question that arises is how many times can one take the GRE?
-GRE can be taken up to a maximum of 5 times in a calendar year in intervals of 21 days and the number of attempts is inclusive of canceled scores.
+- GRE can be taken up to a maximum of five times in a calendar year in intervals of 21 days and the number of attempts is inclusive of cancelled scores.

-The major drawback of a low GRE score is the F1-visa clearance.
-Even if a university accepts the application, during the visa interview, the visa officer might inquire about how many universities the student has applied to and how many of them have accepted his or her application.
-A low GRE score might give an indication that the student is more interested in migrating to the US than in pursuing higher studies.
-Consequently, he may be issued the 214B or Potential Immigrant status resulting in rejection of visa application.
+- Even if a university accepts your application with a low GRE score, during the visa stage, the visa officer could inquire about how many universities you have applied to and how many of them have accepted your application.
+A low GRE score might give him an indication that you are more interested in permanently migrating to the US than in pursuing higher studies.
+Consequently, you may be issued the 214B or Potential Immigrant status resulting in rejection of visa application.

-- In India the only identification proof accepted at a GRE test center is a valid passport.
+- In India the only identification document accepted at a GRE test centre is a valid passport.

-- Unless the passport is valid on the day of the test the test taker will not be allowed to take the GRE.
+- Unless your passport is valid as of test day, you will not be allowed to take the GRE

-- Test takers can register for the GRE if they have applied for a passport or plan to apply for one before taking the GRE.
+- You can still register for the GRE if you have applied for a passport or plan to apply for one before taking the test.